Please click on any of the green sections below to expand the resource topic area and learn more.

 National Consortium on Deaf-Blindness - NCDB works collaboratively with families, federal, state and local agencies to provide technical assistance, information and personnel training.

-Perkins School for the Blind - located in Watertown, Massachusetts, the school provides services to students from birth to 22 years of age who have visual impairments or those who are deafblind.
+Perkins - located in Watertown, Massachusetts, the school provides services to students from birth to 22 years of age who have visual impairments or those who are deafblind.

 Exceptional Parent Magazine - Magazine designed for families who have a child with a disability.